LennoxLiu/Software-practical-UM-Bridge-on-HPC/README.md

 > Sometimes the default port 4242 of the login node is occupied.

 3. Compile and run the server
-    > `LoadBalancer.hpp` is the file you need to include to use the LoadBalancer.
-Note that this file will include `umbridge.hpp`.

-    - Compile the LoadBalancer server: `make build-load-balancer`
+    - Compile the load balancer: `make`
-    > Modify the variable `slurm-server-obj` in the file `Makefile` if you want to use the class LoadBalancer in your own way.

-    - Load a regular server.
-Specify the path of your server file in file `regular-server.slurm`, as the variable `server_file`.
+    - Prepare a model server.
+Specify the path of your model server file in `model.slurm`, as the variable `server_file`.
     > You can also specify slurm parameters in the file `regular-server.slurm`.
-    - Run the LoadBalancer server: `make run-load-balancer`
+    - Run the load balancer: `./load-balancer`

     > You can specify slurm parameters in the file `LoadBalancer.slurm`
     > The the LoadBalancer server will occupy a terminal, so you need to start a new one if you want to run a client on the same node.